 The State Department said it expects the processing times for the online renewals to be the same as passports renewed by mail, meaning 8 to 11 weeks for “routine” processing and 5 to 7 weeks for “expedited” service.
 People with international travel plans within the next 5 weeks are not recommended to participate.

 Those who want to partake in the pilot program will need to create a MyTravelGov account.
 The State Department will then have to register the account, which will take up to 24 hours.
 Once registered, applicants can log in and start their application.

 The online renewal process costs the same as non-online: $130 for a passport book, $30 for a passport card, and $160 for both.

-This announcement comes nearly eight months after President Joe Biden signed an executive order aimed at making travel simpler.
+The August rollout of the program came nearly eight months after President Joe Biden signed an executive order aimed at making travel simpler.
 Beyond being able to apply for passports online, the order also aims to make “shorter security and check-in lines at airports due to increased use of technologies, like new security machines and computers with advanced screening features that streamline these processes.”